 However, it’s also considered to be lowbrow because:

 - It is not served at a table, but is served through a window and even often eaten in the car.

 - It is mass-produced and not custom-made by a chef.

 By contrast, high culture food is generally eaten in a restaurant where there are servers, chefs, and several courses in the meal.

 3. Lad Culture

 British lad culture is a masculine culture that revolves around heavy drinking and anti-intellectualism.
-Often practiced by the middle classes, it manifests as a shunning of high culture and embrace of low culture, debauchery, and incivility.
+Often practiced by the lower middle classes, it manifests as a shunning of high culture and embrace of low culture, debauchery, and incivility.

 While lad culture peaked in the 1990s, it remains a significant subcultural behavioral trait among British men.
 It also manifests as extreme loyalty to other male friends whereby the group creates a strong ‘in group’ versus ‘out group’ mentality.